NVentimiglia/Websockets.PCL/README.md

 WebSocket.Portable is a PCL Profile 259 C# implementation of the [WebSocket protocol](https://tools.ietf.org/html/rfc6455).

+The motivation for this project was three part :

+1) Having a completly differnt websocket implementation on every platform is a pain.
+2) OkHttp.Ws Crashes with a fatall signal 11 if you loose internet
+3) My original Mono implementation did not support TLS or SSL

-This project is a binding library that makes use of native (Java / Objective-C) websockets to get around the limitations and jank of mono based websockets.
+This project is a binding library that makes use of native websockets to get around the limitations and jank of mono based websockets.
+On IOS I use SocketRocket because it works fine.
+On Android I wrote a custom binding library in Java and use AndroidAsync.
+On the WP8 we wrap around Websockets4Net.
+On the other platforms we wrapp the default MSDN implementation. *Really* the most valuable part is the android implementation... but why not unify ?

 ### Platforms